 If nothing helps within a few days, call a doctor.

-How to put it on
+How to put the diaper on

+Slide the back of the nappy under your baby by lifting his legs up.
+Grabbing him or her by the ankles with one hand is an easy way to do this.
 Bring the nappy up between your baby’s legs and secure it on his belly, but not too tight.
 You should be able to put a finger or two between the diaper and the baby’s stomach.

 If a boy, make sure his penis points downwards.